adazzle/react-data-grid/docs/CONTRIBUTING.md

 - Publish the update with lerna:
   - To release a new stable version:
     - `npx lerna publish`
-  - To release a new `next` version:
+  - To release a new `alpha` version:
-    - `npx lerna publish --dist-tag next`
+    - `npx lerna publish --dist-tag alpha`
     - Select `Custom Prerelease`
     - Type in `alpha` for the prerelease name.
   - To release a new `canary` version: